calyptis/leafsim/README.md

 # Structure of repo

-- `notebooks/Example` contains a usage example of LeafSim
+- `notebooks/` contains a usage examples of LeafSim (simple and advanced)
 - `leafsim/` contains the Python code that constitutes the library

 # Further resources

-For a more comprehensive usage example, please refer to this blog post [https://datascience.ch/leafsim/](https://datascience.ch/leafsim/) and the corresponding [notebook](https://renkulab.io/projects/lucas.chizzali/leafsim/files/blob/notebooks/LeafSim.ipynb).
+For a more comprehensive usage example, please refer to this blog post [https://datascience.ch/leafsim/](https://datascience.ch/leafsim/) and the corresponding [notebook](notebooks/Advanced_Example/Example.ipynb).

 # Citation